Table of Contents

 2. How should I format my resume?

 The format (or organization) of your resume primarily depends on your industry experience.
-If you’re just starting out the fashion industry, use the functional format, as it emphasizes the skills you already have rather than your lack of experience.
-Use a chronological format if you have plenty of modeling experience, as this format highlights your work history and achievements.
-For a balance of modeling skills and experiences, go with a combination format. which contains a mix of skills and work credits.
+If you’re just starting out the fashion industry, use the functional resume format, as it emphasizes the skills you already have rather than your lack of experience.
+Use a chronological resume format if you have plenty of modeling experience, as this format highlights your work history and achievements.
+For a balance of modeling skills and experiences, go with a combination resume format. which contains a mix of skills and work credits.

 3. How should I craft my resume to take the next step in my career?